ThLentzas/code-assessment-api/README.md

 Quality metrics are the leaf nodes of the tree.
 You can provide constraints for the above metrics in the range of [0.0 - 1.0].
 The repositories will be filtered in two lists:
 - **Compliant:** repositories that are compliant to all the constraints
-- **Non-compliant:** repositories that are non-compliant to at list one constraint
+- **Non-compliant:** repositories that are non-compliant to at least one constraint
 ### Quality Attributes
 Every node of the tree is a quality attribute.
-The user can provide preference for a specific quality attribute in the range of [0.0 - 1.0].
+The user can provide weight for a specific quality attribute in the range of [0.0 - 1.0].
 The following rule should be followed:
 * If the user provides weight for all the child nodes of a parent node then the sum of the weights must be equal to 1.0 otherwise will be considered as an invalid request

-Note: If the user did not provide any constrains and preferences the returned list will have the repositories ranked based on the weights of the preferences but there will be no filtering.
+Note: If the user did not provide any weights, then weights will be distributed dynamically to all nodes in the tree
 # Features
 Supports a user management system with the following user operations:

 * Login/Sing up
 * Reset password
-* Update profile properties
+* Update profile
 * View history
+* Delete account

 For the analysis: